SampathKumarKolichalam/SampathKumarKolichalam/README.md

 ### JobsnProfiles LLC — Data Engineer
 Salt Lake City, UT | May 2024 – Present

-- Built batch parser pipeline on 40-Node Hadoop cluster processing 30K+ resumes/day with 25% faster.
+- Designed and optimized a batch resume parsing pipeline on a 40-node Hadoop cluster, processing 30K+ resumes/day with 25% higher throughput.
-- Built Kafka-based real-time resume parser on AKS powering signups, job fairs, optimizers handling 20K+ resumes/event.
+- Built a Kafka-based real-time ingestion system on AKS to power signups, job fairs, and optimizer workflows, handling 20K+ events/resumes per job fair.
-- Developed REST API’s with Spring Boot & SQL Server reducing auth latency by 35% & enhancing security with RBAC.
+- Developed and deployed Spring Boot microservices with MySQL, reducing authentication latency by 35% and improving RBAC-driven security across modules.
-- Improved Airflow , PySpark jobs to reduce task failures by 40% & improve scheduling reliability across resume parser pipelines.
+- Refactored Airflow DAGs and PySpark jobs to reduce task failures by 40% and increase cross-pipeline scheduling reliability.
-- Automated resume validation, deduplication via DB agents, improving data quality & accuracy by 30%.
+- Implemented resume validation & deduplication logic using SQL and PySpark, improving data quality and match accuracy by 30%.
+- Integrated semantic search workflows using Embeddings, Solr, and Qdrant Vector DB, improving recruiter match scoring and search relevance.
-- Delivered insights with Power BI and Azure Monitor, increasing pipeline observability & uptime by 45%.
+- Delivered end-to-end monitoring dashboards with Azure Monitor, Log Analytics, and Power BI, increasing pipeline observability and uptime by 45%.
+- Collaborated with backend, AI, and data teams to support RAG workflows, embeddings-based models, and automated parsing pipelines.

 ---

 ### NITYA Software Solutions — Data Engineer
 Hyderabad, India | Jan 2022 – Jul 2023

-- Built ETL pipelines using Azure Data Factory and SQL Server to automate billing and payroll loads.
+-  Built automated ETL pipelines using Azure Data Factory and SQL Server to streamline billing, payroll, and finance workflows across teams.
-- Improved invoice data quality through PySpark cleansing and validation scripts on Azure Databricks.
+-  Improved invoice & payroll data quality by 35% through PySpark-based cleansing, validation rules, and anomaly detection scripts on Azure Databricks.
-- Automated daily ingestion jobs with Azure Functions to boost data freshness and report accuracy.
+-  Automated daily ingestion workloads using Azure Functions, increasing data freshness and report accuracy by 40%.
-- Optimized billing and payroll data pipelines using PySpark and SQL, improving dashboard load speed.
+- Optimized PySpark and SQL transformations for billing pipelines, improving dashboard query speed and load time by 30%.
-- Created Power BI dashboards to help finance teams track key performance indicators (KPIs) and reduce manual reporting time.
+- Developed Power BI dashboards for finance KPIs, reducing manual reporting dependency by 50% and improving decision-making.
+- Enhanced data models using fact/dimension schemas, improving analytic query performance by 40%.
-- Collaborated in Agile sprints with analysts and developers to accelerate feature delivery using Azure DevOps.
+- Collaborated with analysts and backend teams in Agile sprints to improve KPIs, unify data definitions, and accelerate delivery with Azure DevOps.

 ---

 ### AI Walkers — Python Developer Intern
 Hyderabad, India | Aug 2021 – Dec 2021

-- Automated ETL pipelines using Python, Pandas, NumPy to reduce manual process & improve quality.
+- Developed Python scripts using Pandas, NumPy, and SQL to automate data preparation tasks for course analytics and student activity reports.
-- Built REST APIs in Flask to serve ML models for real-time data classification and NLP processing.
+- Built lightweight Flask REST APIs to deliver ML model outputs such as text classification and course-recommendation insights.
-- Developed SQL queries & API integrations to enhance backend performance & improve data pipelines.
-- Created ML-based scripts for text classification tasks on structured and unstructured datasets.
+- Assisted in creating backend integrations for course content modules, improving load times and API responsiveness.
+- Implemented basic ML pipelines for text classification, helping categorize course reviews and learner feedback.
+- Supported the team in cleaning structured and unstructured datasets, improving dataset usability for internal NLP experiments.
+- Collaborated with developers and content teams to enhance platform features, debug issues, and improve reliability during product updates.

 ---